ankurrai1/AngularBasicApp/README.md

 ***And for starting server with proxy to backend server you can use `npm start`***

+### Configure of Proxy server
+> To configure proxy you can goto app root and and open file `proxyconfig.json` you can set your proxy server here and proxy options

 ### Backend server
 `cd server`and then run `npm start`